Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

+In order to compute runtime bounds, we analyze subprograms in topological order, i.e., in case of multiple consecutive loops, we start with the first loop and propagate knowledge about the resulting values of variables to subsequent loops.
+By inferring runtime and size bounds for one subprogram after the other, in the end we obtain a bound on the runtime complexity of the whole program.

-We first try to compute runtime bounds for subprograms by so-called multiphase linear ranking functions ($\MRFs$, see \cite{giesl2022ImprovingAutomaticComplexity,ben-amram2017MultiphaseLinearRankingFunctions,heizmann2015RankingTemplatesLinear,ben-amram2019MultiphaseLinearRankingFunctions}), since they can also handle larger subprograms that do not correspond to single-path loops as in \Cref{sect:loops}.
-If $\MRFs$ do not yield a finite runtime bound for the respective subprogram, then if possible, we use our novel prs-technique on the unsolved parts of the subprogram.
+We first try to compute runtime bounds for subprograms by multiphase linear ranking functions ($\MRFs$, see \cite{giesl2022ImprovingAutomaticComplexity,ben-amram2017MultiphaseLinearRankingFunctions,heizmann2015RankingTemplatesLinear,ben-amram2019MultiphaseLinearRankingFunctions}), since they can also handle larger subprograms that do not correspond to single-path loops as in \Cref{sect:loops}.
+If $\MRFs$ do not yield a finite runtime bound for the respective subprogram, then if possible, we use the \emph{prs}-technique from \Cref{sect:loops} on the unsolved parts of the subprogram.
 So for the first time, ``complete'' complexity analysis techniques like the ones of \Cref{sect:loops} for subclasses of programs with \emph{non-linear} arithmetic are combined with incomplete techniques based on (linear) ranking functions like \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity}.
-In contrast to \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity}, our modular approach works for any method of bound computation (not only for ranking functions for runtime bounds and for local size bounds as in \cite{brockschmidt2016AnalyzingRuntimeSize}).
+In contrast to \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity}, the modular approach works for any method of bound computation (not only for ranking functions for runtime bounds and for local size bounds as in \cite{brockschmidt2016AnalyzingRuntimeSize}).